Aaron2Dev/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because in the paper "Traffic Sign Recognition with Multi-Scale Convolutional Networks" from Pierre Sermanet and Yann LeCun there CNN performed better by grayscaled images than on color images.
+As a first step, I decided to convert the images to grayscale.
+In the paper "Traffic Sign Recognition with Multi-Scale Convolutional Networks" from Pierre Sermanet and Yann LeCun the CNN performed better by grayscaled images than on color images.

-Here is an example of a traffic sign image before and after grayscaling.
+Here are some examples before and after grayscaling:

 ![alt text][Grayscale]

-As a last step, I normalized the image data because it was suggested and is usually a basic preprocessing operation on images.
+As a last step, I normalized the image data.
+(It was suggested and is usually a basic preprocessing operation on images.)

-Also I generated additinal data.
+Also I generated additional data.
 I tried first to train the CNN without any data augmentation and the performance.
-Since the performance was not high enough I decided to augment the data set.
+Since the performance was not high enough, I decided to augment the data set.

-To add more data to the the data set, I used basic techniques like translation, rotation, scaling and changing the brightness.
+To generate more data, I used basic techniques like translation, rotation, scaling and changing the brightness.
 In order to this I used openCV.
 Every Traffic sign with under 800 samples gets augmented.

 Here is an example of some original images and and some augmented images: